 According to Christine, the effect of Ortho-k varies for different kids.
-Some have reported to have perfect vision for 2 days after wearing Ortho-k lenses for one night.
+Some, after wearing Ortho-K for a period of time, have reported sustaining a perfect vision for two days after one-night of wearing the Ortho-k lenses.
 It generally takes a couple of days for your child to get used to the hard lenses.
 Kids as young as 6 years old are recommended to wear Ortho-k lenses if they meet the criteria.

 But not everyone is suited to wear Ortho-k lenses.
-My daughter for example has axial elongation of the eyeball on her left eye.
+My daughter, for example, has an axial elongation of the eyeball on her left eye.
 In Singapore, there is currently no prescription for this condition.
 Hence she will have to continue with her glasses for a while.

 How Much Does Ortho-K Cost?